Program

 Keynote 1

-Subbarao Kambhampati is a professor of computer science at Arizona State University.
+Bio: Subbarao Kambhampati is a professor of computer science at Arizona State University.
 Kambhampati studies fundamental problems in planning and decision making, motivated in particular by the challenges of human-aware AI systems.
-He is a fellow of the Association for the Advancement of Artificial Intelligence, American Association for the Advancement of Science, and Association for Computing Machinery, and a recent recipient of the AAAI Patrick H. Winston Outstanding Educator award.
+He is a fellow of Association for the Advancement of Artificial Intelligence, American Association for the Advancement of Science, and Association for Computing machinery, and a recent recipient of the AAAI Patrick H. Winston Outstanding Educator award.
 He served as the president of the Association for the Advancement of Artificial Intelligence, a trustee of the International Joint Conference on Artificial Intelligence, the chair of AAAS Section T (Information, Communication and Computation), and a founding board member of Partnership on AI.
+He received his B.Tech. from IIT Madras, and MS and PhD from University of Maryland.
+He is a distinguished alumnus of both.
 Kambhampati's research as well as his views on the progress and societal impacts of AI have been featured in multiple national and international media outlets.
 He can be followed on Twitter @rao2z.

 Tuesday, March 10 10:30 - 11:00